France Travel Advice

 The situation quickly escalated and turned violent when cars were burned and weapons were used in the fight.

-This comes just days after the mayor in Cannes also banned Burkinis in the south of the country amid increasing tensions in the country.
+This comes just days after the mayor in Cannes also banned Burkinis in the south of the country, amid increasing tensions in the country.
 No one has been arrested for the violence that has happened yet as investigations continue.

 Two armed men took a number of church goers hostage at a church in Saint-Etienne-du-Rouvray, northern France, in late July 2016.
 Both men were shot dead by police after brutally killing one of the hostages.
-It is thought that the attack is terror related and that one of the attackers was being monitored by the police, having tried to travel to Syria to join ISIS on two occasions.
-A further two individuals believed to have been involved in the planned attack have been arrested by police.
+It is thought that the attack is terror-related and that one of the attackers was being monitored by the police, having tried to travel to Syria to join ISIS on two occasions.
+A further two individuals believed to have been involved in the planned attack, have been arrested by police.

-The attack, which was aimed at a Bastille Day celebration, caused maximum damage and publicity as the truck hit what could seem classed as a soft target.
+The attack, which was aimed at a Bastille Day celebration, caused maximum damage and publicity as the truck hit what could be classed as a soft target.
 The driver was reported dead after forces had shot at the oncoming vehicle.

 It is believed that the attack is linked to ISIS in a response to their calls to attack civilians of countries involved in the coalition to bring the terrorist group down.
 Visitors to France should remain on high alert and keep a look out for any suspicious behaviour.